We're Your Tree Care and Tree Removal Partner!

 The emerald ash borer has been an unwelcome introduction for Burlington homeowners.
 The Asian invasive has decimated ash trees across Burlington and Wisconsin in recent years.

-Just as you wouldn’t miss seeing a doctor for years on end, don’t risk the well-being of your trees.
+Just as you wouldn’t miss visiting a doctor for years on end, don’t gamble with the health of your trees.
 Contact Dorshak Tree Specialists for a complimentary checkup.
 Yes, their “tree doctors” still make house calls to Burlington.

 An ISA-Certified Arborist from Dorshak Tree Specialists can help identify potential illness in your trees near Burlington, WI